 WISE members inspire girls to choose maths, physics and computing.

 We are constantly investing in our estate and are currently in the process of spending £340 million on new learning facilities.

 Building work on our new Conservatoire began in the summer of 2015 – and is scheduled for completion in summer 2017.
 This, along with the construction of a new city centre accommodation block, means our students have access to their very own building sites.

 We couple this with the more traditional, office-based facilities:

 Part of your learning activity will be hands-on, including carrying out survey work using a range of equipment, such as levels, theodolites, measuring tapes.

 You will be provided with the latest CAD software – free of charge – to enable you to acquire the skills you need in a modern design office.

 Discover more about the industry experts you can meet on our Engineering degree courses.

 Laura Leyland is one of our lecturers, watch this video to find out more.

-Jahangir worked in the electronics industry and manufacturing systems, prior to moving into the public sector to work on accessing European funds for the City Council and provide training support local businesses.
-He worked with Rover Group and their supplier development programs and later joined Birmingham City University formally University of Central England (UCE), initially as consultant to external bodies and then moved in teaching in 2004 on postgraduate programs.
+Jahangir worked in the electronics and automotive industries on manufacturing systems and Supply Chain Management activities, prior to moving into the public sector to work on European funded Programs for Birmingham City Council and provide training support local Small and Medium Enterprises.
+He worked with GEC Avery and Rover Group and later joined Birmingham City University formally University of Central England (UCE), initially as consultant to external bodies and then moved in teaching in 2004 on postgraduate programs.